naei/addr.sx/README.md

 The sources are released under the terms of the [MIT license](LICENSE).

-The files prefixed by "sor-", edited for the need of this project, are artistic contents from the video game Street of Rage and are therefore the property of Sega Corporation.
+The files prefixed by "sor-", edited for the needs of this project, are artistic contents from the video game Street of Rage and are therefore the property of Sega Corporation.